rttrorg/rttr/doc/md_pages/binding_hello_world.md

 When you need to reflect a property, or like in this case a free function, you need to include first `#include <rttr/reflect>`.
 This will include everything necessary for creating the reflection information.

 The macro @ref RTTR_REGISTER must be placed outside of any function or class, just place directly into in your cpp file.
-This macro executes the register process before *main* is called, that has the advantage that this reflection information is directly available when main is called.
+This macro executes the register process before `main` is called, that has the advantage that this reflection information is directly available when `main` is called.
+When on the other hand the register calls are invoked manually, then these calls must be synchronized with the calls retrieving the type information.
+Otherwise invalid data will be returned.
 Remark that this macro can only be placed one-time in a source file, otherwise you will get an compile error.

 The shortest way to invoke the function `f()` is to call @ref rttr::type::invoke(const std::string&, std::vector< detail::argument >) "type::invoke()".
 It requires the exact name of the free function and a vector of arguments.